Content Strategy

 Deliverables: Slide deck, website copy

-Findings: On the positive side, the site's tone was warm and welcoming.
+Strengths: On the positive side, the site's tone was warm and welcoming.
 The videos were informative and offered important social proof.
 The content broke myths about bariatric treatment.
 The content was also very scannable and readable.

-On the negative side, the videos were too long and didn’t clarify staff roles.
-There was a lack of content on costs and safety risks, which were big concerns of patients.
+Opportunities: On the negative side, the videos were too long and didn’t clarify staff roles.
+There was a lack of content on costs and safety risks, which were big concerns for patients.
 The health assessment was not robust and could mislead patients about eligibility.
 There was a disconnect between what the department offered and what patients needed to prepare for the long treatment process.

 Recommendations: